 Jeff’s practical experience helps inform and optimize the unique government/university partnership established at BGSU in the form of the Center and on-campus BCI facility.
 His recognition of the strengths and needs of each partner enable him to identify the synergies that move both forward in their common goal of advancing forensic science.
 As Chief of Forensic Standards and Training he is instrumental in providing professional training opportunities to working forensic scientists, as well as ensuring BGSU students are prepared for real-world forensic science careers.

-Position: Instructor, Forensic Science
+Position: Assistant to the Director, Forensic Science